Wednesday, August 31, 2016

 Floyd The Droid was developed in 1986 by Paul Lay for Analog Software.
 We're a droid who loves to explore but this trait got him into trouble so now he's stuck inside a (wait for it) topo-dimensional converter.
 So you're alone in the void of whatever this existence is and surrounded by weird enemies intent on our death.

 Interestingly, you can hit F1-F6 to start on the following stages: 1, 10, 20, 30.
 40 and 50.
+Loved that!!

 Overall, it's a little rough around the edges because it's an early title but this is also a piece of Atari ST history.
-Personally, I enjoy frantically blasting a relentless hoard of invading oddities - it never gets old and it's so addictive.
+I enjoy frantically blasting a relentless hoard of invading oddities - it never gets old and it's so addictive.
 This is ancient retro gaming at its best, so hit that fire button and try to last as long as you can!!

 I managed to find the original of Missing One Droid and I just had to buy it!!